RolandDiu/tcp_file_server/README.md

 # File Transfer Server
 Multi-threaded server, which allows clients to connect, exchange messages and transfer files.
+Works on Linux only.

 ### Compilation
 `bash compile.sh`